 Treatment must be individualized to your needs, but no matter your situation, you’ll do best if you’re an active participant in your treatment and recovery.

 You should always have a voice in the treatment process and your needs and concerns should be respected.
-Choose the treatment works best, especially when you, your family, and your doctors and therapists are all working together.
+Choose the treatment that works best, especially when you, your family, and your doctors and therapists are all working together.

 Here are a few treatment options that are seen as effective in managing symptoms of schizophrenia: